SRG12859/web-scraper-ecommerce/README.md

 # Readme (IMPORTANT)

-Your Own Safety is On Your Hand, I already warned Don't tell me later i did not warned You To Use
+Your Own Safety is On Your Hand To Use It, I already warned Don't tell me later i did not warned You To Use

 # Flipkart-Web-Scraper